 Since that time Mamedoff has been included in numerous historical publications regarding the Battle of Britain and airforce history including Alex Kershaw's The Few.

-Mamedoff was a native of Putnam, Connecticut and was a member of Bryant's Tau Epsilon fraternity.
+Mamedoff was a native of Thompson, Connecticut and was a member of Bryant's Tau Epsilon fraternity.
 Many of that fraternity's parties were held at The Russian Bear in Putnam of which his mother was manager.

 The Battle of Britain Historical Society recognized Mamedoff 72 years later, for helping "to prevent the spread of fascism throughout the world" and presented a plaque, in his honor, to Bryant University.